ANDYLIN05/applied-ai-system-project/README.md

 ## Features

 ### Original Scheduling Features
-- **Owner & Pet setup** — Enter the owner's name, available minutes, and add pets with species and energy level.
+- **Owner & Pet setup** - Enter the owner's name, available minutes, and add pets with species and energy level.
-- **Task management** — Add, edit, and delete tasks with title, duration, priority, scheduled time, and frequency.
+- **Task management** - Add, edit, and delete tasks with title, duration, priority, scheduled time, and frequency.
-- **Priority-based scheduling** — `Scheduler.build_master_schedule()` sorts tasks by priority and greedily fits them within the time budget.
+- **Priority-based scheduling** - `Scheduler.build_master_schedule()` sorts tasks by priority and greedily fits them within the time budget.
-- **Conflict detection** — `Scheduler.detect_conflicts()` flags tasks sharing the same time slot.
+- **Conflict detection** - `Scheduler.detect_conflicts()` flags tasks sharing the same time slot.
-- **Recurring tasks** — Daily and weekly tasks auto-generate the next occurrence when marked complete.
+- **Recurring tasks** - Daily and weekly tasks auto-generate the next occurrence when marked complete.
-- **Task filtering** — Filter tasks by completion status and/or pet name.
+- **Task filtering** - Filter tasks by completion status and/or pet name.
-- **Plan explanation** — Human-readable summary of what was scheduled and what was skipped.
+- **Plan explanation** - Human readable summary of what was scheduled and what was skipped.

 ### New AI Features
-- **AI Care Advisor** — Gemini-powered 5-step agent that analyzes a pet's profile and suggests missing care tasks.
+- **AI Care Advisor** - Gemini powered 5 step agent that analyzes a pet's profile and suggests missing care tasks.
-- **RAG Knowledge Base** — Species-specific care guidelines retrieved at runtime to ground suggestions in factual advice.
+- **RAG Knowledge Base** - Species specific care guidelines retrieved at runtime to ground suggestions in factual advice.
-- **Guardrail Validation** — Every AI suggestion is validated before reaching the user (duration, priority, frequency, title).
+- **Guardrail Validation** - Every AI suggestion is validated before reaching the user (duration, priority, frequency, title).
-- **Evaluation Harness** — `eval_harness.py` runs 30+ predefined checks and prints a scored pass/fail report.
+- **Evaluation Harness** - `eval_harness.py` runs 30+ predefined checks and prints a scored pass/fail report.

 ---